 What to see in Old Havana

-You have probably seen pictures of the Malecon Havana promenade, which is a must when you travel to Cuba.
-It’s the 7 kilometers long seafront area, which can be splashed by the waves on stormy days, and where locals meet, sit, swim, fish – overlooked by the sea on one side, and buildings of various architecture on the other.
+You probably heard about the Malecon promenade, which is another landmark of Cuba.
+It’s the 7 kilometers long seafront area, which can be splashed by waves on stormy days, and where locals meet, sit, swim, and fish – overlooked by the sea on one side and buildings of various architecture on the other.

-I came down to Plaza de la Catedral which seemed like a great place to start.
-Aristocratic buildings and present-day Cathedral were built in the 18th century.
-Here you will come across colonial costume lady who strolls under the arcades and offers to “read your fortune”.
+I came down to Plaza de la Catedral which seemed like a great place to start a visit.
+Aristocratic buildings and the present-day Cathedral were built in the 18th century.
+Here you will come across a colonial costume lady who strolls under the arcades and offers to “read your fortune”.

-The Cathedral was renamed in 1796 as Catedral de San Cristobal de La Habana because, according to popular belief, from that year until 1898 it actually housed the relics of Christopher Columbus himself.
+The Cathedral was renamed in 1796 as Catedral de San Cristobal de La Habana because, according to popular belief, from that year until 1898 it housed the remains of Christopher Columbus himself.
 The Cuban Baroque facade is grandiose with two large bell towers and an abundance of columns.
 There is a huge wooden statue of St Christopher.